Integrated Pest Management

 Integrated Pest Management, also referred to as IPM, uses all means available to keep pests from becoming a problem in a given situation.
 Using biological, cultural, mechanical, physical, and chemical control methods, it often depends on chemical control as a last resort.
 Biological control, not often used in Carlsbad, is becoming more popular because of its green roots.

 While these methods are most often referred to and used for agricultural and farming, they apply to all areas of pest control including residential homes and businesses.
 See Integrated Pest Management For Homes for some good guidelines, tips, and ideas on how these methods can be applied in homes and businesses outside the agricultural realm.

-For example, after inspection and evaluation of a home insect infestation, we can often create conditions that are simply unfavorable for the bug.
-While we may most often apply some type of chemical control, that in itself doesn't keep the bugs from wanting to return.
+For example, after inspection and evaluation of an insect infestation, we can often create conditions that are simply unfavorable for the bug, weed, or other pest.
+While we may most often apply some type of chemical control, that in itself doesn't keep the bugs and weeds from wanting to return.

-Using a cockroach infestation as an example and from what I've learned from treating cockroach infestations here in the Carlsbad and Southeast New Mexico area, simply spraying insecticide isn't usually enough to create any long term results.
+Using a cockroach infestation as an example and from experience learned from treating cockroach infestations here in Carlsbad, simply spraying insecticide isn't usually enough to create any long term results.
 Spraying may give a quick knockdown and temporary relief but it isn't a form of pest control that eliminates the reasons the bugs set up home in the first place.